ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Seems like breaking text in a box is not yet fully supported in CSS.
 JS is the most vible option

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 37: February 13, 2018

+**Today's Progress**: Finished CSS course.
+Continued frontend app 'movie-list'.
+Fixed injectGlobal issue, added width: 100% to img tags.

+**Thoughts:** We will convert the SVGs from being loaded through images to inline SVG, as it's much more flexible and we can reduce the http requests.
+Consider using a sprite in the future when the number of svgs gets bigger

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)